 Lack of Understanding

-Although the use of amphetamines has become associated with better studying habits, the truth is that amphetamines actually undermine long term memory retention and impair judgement.
-Neither characteristic can be said to enhance studying, yet students are seduced by the artificial energy and sense of well-being amphetamines produce into believing they are doing more work of higher quality than they actually are.
+Although amphetamine use has become associated with better studying habits, the truth is that amphetamines undermine long-term memory retention and impair judgment.
+Neither characteristic can be said to enhance studying, yet students are seduced by the artificial energy and sense of well-being amphetamines produce into believing they are doing more work of higher quality than they are.
 Students are also often unaware of the risks of addiction posed by amphetamines until it’s too late.

 Dealing with Amphetamine Abuse

 The problem of student abuse of amphetamines is growing, with younger and younger students becoming involved.
 A USA Today survey showed that nearly a quarter of high school students were aware of amphetamines and their role in supposedly enhancing studying.
-Once addiction takes hold, there is almost no way to safely withdraw from the drug without outside intervention.
-Ideally, this would take place in an inpatient treatment program where both withdrawal and early recovery can be monitored by professionals trained in dealing with addiction.
+Once addiction takes hold, there is almost no way to withdraw from the drug without outside intervention safely.
+Ideally, this would be done in an inpatient treatment program where both withdrawal and early recovery can be monitored by professionals trained in dealing with addiction.

 Early Action is Best

-Because amphetamine abuse can be extensively damaging to an individual in a relatively short period of time, early action to get an amphetamine user into treatment is of the utmost importance.
+Because amphetamine abuse can be extensively damaging to an individual in a relatively short period, early action to get an amphetamine user into treatment is of the utmost importance.
 The sooner such treatment begins, the less damage will be done and the better the chances for a complete recovery.
 Parents and schools can also help by warning students about the dangers of amphetamines before they leave for college.
-With the right education beforehand, and access to professional treatment as soon as a problem develops, much can be done to reduce the frequency and harm of amphetamine use on campus.
+With the right education beforehand and access to professional treatment as soon as a problem develops, much can be done to reduce the frequency and harm of amphetamine use on campus.